 Stipend & Benefits

 Fellows also benefit from their affiliation with the broader clinical program at Georgetown Law, Georgetown’s growing Tech & Society initiative, and the Georgetown Law and Georgetown University communities.
 Georgetown is a vibrant institution with a deep commitment to public service and social justice.
 Georgetown boasts the largest tech law faculty in the country and is widely recognized as having an exceptional clinical program, with 18 law school clinics—all of which have clinical teaching Fellows who convene regularly for educational, professional, and social events.
-When Georgetown Law returns to in-person instruction, the Fellow will enjoy a newly renovated office space custom designed for the school’s two tech clinics in a building shared with several other technology faculty and programs from across the university.
-The Fellow will have unlimited access to a state-of-the-art fitness center.
+The Fellow will have their own office within a newly renovated space custom designed for the school’s two tech clinics in a building shared with several other technology faculty and programs from across the university.
+The Fellow also will have unlimited access to a state-of-the-art fitness center.

 The Fellowship provides an excellent entry into technology law, public interest practice, and academia.
 Because the program is widely respected by both the communications bar and the academy, Fellows typically have considerable success obtaining full-time teaching or advocacy positions after the completion of the Fellowship.
 Alumni have gone to the FCC, FTC, Electronic Privacy Information Center, Common Sense Media, Electronic Frontier Foundation, Free Press, National Hispanic Media Coalition, New America’s Open Technology Institute, Public Knowledge, and law firms, as well to teaching positions at several law schools.